stonepros/stone/doc/man/8/stone-create-keys.rst

 .. option:: -i, --id

-   id of a ceph-mon that is coming up. **ceph-create-keys** will wait until it joins quorum.
+   id of a stone-mon that is coming up. **stone-create-keys** will wait until it joins quorum.

 .. option:: -v, --verbose